AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/mailchimp-interest-categories.md

 ---
 title: Mailchimp Interest Categories
-description: The Mailchimp Interest Categories destination allows you to export your contacts data and activate it within Mailchimp.
-The contacts can be managed as segments based on their interest category subscriptions.
+description: Use the Mailchimp Interest Categories destination to export your contacts data and activate it within Mailchimp.
+Manage the contacts in Mailchimp as segments, based on their interest category subscriptions.
 ---
 # [!DNL Mailchimp Interest Categories] connection